theochem/B3DB/README.md

 1. The largest dataset with numerical and categorical values for Blood-Brain Barrier small molecules (to the best of our knowledge as of 2021/Feb/25).

-2. Inclusion of sterochemistry information with isomeric SMILES with chiral specifications if available.
+2. Inclusion of stereochemistry information with isomeric SMILES with chiral specifications if available.
 Otherwise, canonical SMILES are used.

 3. Characterization of uncertainty of experimental measurements by grouping the collected molecular